 What Kind of Computers and Hardware Accepted

-The Computer Rehab ministry accepts any operating desktop or laptop computer (PC, Mac, and Chromebook) that meets the following criteria:
+The Computer Rehab ministry accepts any operating laptop computer (PC, Mac, and Chromebook) that meets the following criteria:

 - Units should have all cords, cables and supporting software